Lake Forest Paternity Attorneys

 It can make a difference in the outcome of your case if you have an attorney presenting your side to the Court.

-Our attorneys service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Our attorneys service all of Orange County, including Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.

 Orange County residents are already frustrated when facing a paternity dispute.
 The last thing you need in such a situation is be frustrated by your attorney.
 We strive to provide quality representation.
 We promptly return phone calls, quickly respond to emails, and copy our clients on correspondence.
 We make ourselves available to answer your questions and work to ensure that you know what to expect as your case moves forward.
 We focus on the law so that you may focus on what is most important – your family.